AlexProgrammerDE/balena-minecraft-server/README.md

 ## Connect to the server :satellite:

-Balena Minecraft Server sets automatically your Server hostname to `balenaminecraftserver`.
+Balena Minecraft Server sets automatically your Server hostname to `balenaminecraftserver.local`.
 It is the address the from your server.
-You can connect to it like that:
+You can connect to it like this:

 **Note:** The IP address also works.